-If the Federation is an Independent Provider Employing Authority, then this income may be pensionable in 2017/18.
+If the Federation is an Independent Provider Employing Authority you cannot pension the income unless you become an employee.

 Q. I Perform GP OOHs work for an NHS Trust/Foundation Trust which is the local out of hours provider; is it pensionable?